Oliver of Paderborn

 Oliver of Paderborn, also known as Oliver Scholasticus or Oliver of Cologne (c.
 1170 – 11 September 1227), was a German cleric, crusader and chronicler.
 He was the bishop of Paderborn from 1223 until 1225, when Pope Honorius III made him cardinal-bishop of Sabina.
 He was the first Paderborn bishop to become a cardinal.
 Oliver played a significant role in the Crusades as a preacher, participant and chronicler.

-Life

 Early life

 He probably came from Westphalia or Friesland.
 Since 1196 he belonged to the Paderborn Cathedral chapter and headed the Paderborn Cathedral school as its director.

 From 1202 he was also active as cathedral troubleshooter in Cologne.
 Around 1205 he became chancellor under Cologne Archbishop Bruno IV.

 In 1207 he studied briefly in Paris and then preached the Albigensian Crusade.

 From 1209 to 1213 he resided again in the archbishopric of Cologne, where Pope Innocent III called on him to advance the cause of the Fifth Crusade.
 In the spring of 1214 he began to preach the crusade in the Rhineland, the Netherlands, and Friesland, where he succeeded in recruiting thousands of volunteers who pledged to take up the cross.
 In Cologne the crusaders began to equip their own fleet.